Danica Patrick: Impact and criticism

 Patrick's strong fan base voted her the IndyCar Series Most Popular Driver from 2005 to 2010 and the NASCAR Nationwide Series Most Popular Driver in 2012.
 She was voted the Favorite Female Athlete at the Kids' Choice Award in 2008, 2012 and 2013.
 She also won the legend award at the 2018 Kids' Choice Sports.
 Increasing attendance at auto racing events and improved television ratings have been attributed to Patrick by scholars and the press.
 She has inspired many young girls' interest in motorsports, leading them to race competitively.
 Some have credited her with preventing the dissolution of the IndyCar Series, and strengthening support for NASCAR.
 Patrick has been called a trailblazer or pioneer for women in auto racing, and commentators agree her achievements have broken the gender barrier in an industry that is overwhelmingly male.

 Patrick has come under scrutiny from the media and fans throughout her career.
 She has been called a "gimmick" or a "publicity stunt" by some fans for lack of better racing results.
 Critics have compared her to former tennis player Anna Kournikova for her lack of on-track success and promotion of her looks, though the similarities have been questioned by others.
 Prior to her 2008 Indy Japan 300 triumph, Patrick was criticized by commentators and fans who claimed her ~100 lb body weight constituted an unfair advantage.
 Indy Racing League president Brian Barnhart responded that her weight "had a virtually minimal effect on the competition".
 In June 2013, former NASCAR driver Kyle Petty called Patrick a "marketing machine" and asserted that she was not a race car driver.
 In February 2014, during an appearance at the eighth annual Canadian Motorsports Expo, Kyle's father, Richard Petty, criticized her for not winning more races.

+Patrick has been accused of promoting conspiracy theories through her podcast.
+In June 2023, she was criticized for engaging a discussion about alien involvement in human DNA.
+Patrick also attracted criticism in October 2025 over her negative reaction to the NFL announcing that Puerto Rican superstar Bad Bunny would be the halftime performer at Super Bowl LX.
+Patrick complained that his songs are not in English and said that such songs "should not be allowed" at the Super Bowl.

 Personal life

-In 2005, she married Paul Edward Hospenthal, whom she met at his office in 2002 while recovering from a hip injury sustained during a yoga session.
+In 2005, she married Paul Edward Hospenthal, whom she met at his office in 2002 for physical therapy while recovering from her hip injury sustained during a yoga session.
 They divorced in 2013.

-She was in relationships with fellow NASCAR driver Ricky Stenhouse Jr. (from 2012 to 2017) and Green Bay Packers quarterback Aaron Rodgers (from 2018 to 2020).
+She was in relationships with fellow NASCAR driver Ricky Stenhouse Jr. (from 2012 to 2017) and then Green Bay Packers quarterback Aaron Rodgers (from 2018 to 2020).

 In 2021, Patrick was reported to be in a relationship with American businessman Carter Comstock.
 In 2022, she confirmed that they had ended their relationship.

+In October 2024, Patrick shared via Instagram that she had voted for the first time in her life at the age of 42, and had voted for Donald Trump in the 2024 United States presidential election.